vdergachev/go-mahnem/README.md

 My first golang project, simple web cwawler of mahnem.ru with rest API and nice UI

 ## TODO

-- Define external configuration in application.yml
-- Add Service layer (work with db, storing user names)
+- Add Repository (work with db, storing fetched users data)
+- Add fetch strategies (base on dictionary, on int ranges and on built in  search)
+- Add service using strategies
+- Cover by tests

 - Add Rest API to drive fetch process
 - Add UI to manage fetch process
 - Cover by tests

 ## Maintainer